THE PRESERVATION PROCESS

 8. How to proceed if the samples were to be used in case of transplantation?

 We hope you will never need it, but if it were to be, it will be our care to follow you along this path.
+If you need the stem cells for a therapeutic treatment, we will release the samples free of charge.

 After agreeing the consent documents with you, we will agree with your doctor to arrange the safe delivery of the samples to the transplant centre indicated at the requested date and time.